Progress Report

 1. Outline of the project

-To construct a model for categorizing personality types driven by data, we began building the "High-Low Mixed Database" (Figure 1).
-Specifically, for the "low" part, we formulated survey items and daily behavior measurements using smartphones and conducted the first large-scale survey.
-For the "high" part, we conducted brain imaging data measurement experiments.
+To construct a model for categorizing personality types using a data-driven approach, we began developing the foundational “High-low Mixed Database” (Figure 1).
+Specifically, we designed survey questions and smartphone-based daily behavior tracking items for the “low” component and completed the first large-scale survey.
+We also conducted brain imaging experiments for the “high” component.

 2. Outcome so far